Transmit What You Need: Task-Adaptive Semantic Communications for Visual Information: Preliminaries

 \item{\textbf{Image Retrieval:} The Rx pursues picking out or retrieving images with semantics similar to the visual information captured on the Tx side.
 It can be done with simple objects $\mathcal{O}$, but additional layouts $\mathcal{L}$ possibly add spatial information to it (equivalent to sending semantic seg. maps $\mathcal{M}$), and relations $\mathcal{R}$ makes the retrieved images more similar to the original one in presenting the relations between objects (equivalent to sending scene graph $\mathcal{G}$).
 Finally, the feature map $\mathcal{F}$ provides the full semantic information of the image.
 As a practical scenario for virtual reality, many portions of visual information do not have to be exactly the same as the original one, but it is sufficient to keep the semantic information the same.
 In this case, the Tx detours the full image transmission but sends sufficient semantics to run image retrieval. }

 \item{\textbf{Image Generation:} The Rx aims to regenerate data as identical as possible to the original visual data at the Tx.
-To this end, objects $\mathcal{O}$, layouts $\mathcal{L}$, relations $\mathcal{R}$, and the feature map $\mathcal{F}$ are possibly needed to be transmitted to the Rx.
+To this end, objects $\mathcal{O}$, layouts $\mathcal{L}$, relations $\mathcal{R}$, and the feature map $\mathcal{F}$ may need to be transmitted to the Rx.
 Richer semantics would be beneficial to accurate regeneration via semantic decoders.
-The highly accurate replications of visual information, such as Metaverse, can be a practical scenario for image generation. }
+The highly accurate replication of visual information, such as the Metaverse, can be a practical scenario for image generation. }

 \end{itemize}